Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận12/03/2025

-The BiVACOR artificial heart implant surgery was performed on November 22 last year at St Vincent's Hospital, Sydney, lasting six hours under the direction of Dr Paul Jansz.
+The BiVACOR artificial heart transplant surgery was performed on November 22 last year at St Vincent's Hospital, Sydney, lasting six hours under the direction of Dr Paul Jansz.

-The patient was discharged from the hospital with the implant in February of this year.
-After more than 100 days of living with the BiVACOR device, he received a donor heart in early March.
+By February of this year, the patient was discharged with the implant.
+After more than 100 days living with the BiVACOR device, he received a donor heart in early March.

 This is the first transplant under a Monash University-led research program to develop devices to assist with heart failure.